 Structure in writing is order.
 It’s the way the article or story is organized, the way the author puts the pieces together.
-Readers usually don’t notice structure.
+Readers usually don’t notice writing structure.
 As a writer, that’s the way you want to keep it.

-My first experience with structure came in fifth grade when our teacher asked the class to write one page about our summer vacation.
+My first experience with writing structure came in fifth grade when our teacher asked the class to write one page about our summer vacation.

 This was our first year using 8.5 x 11” notebook paper rather than a Big Chief tablet, and boy oh boy, did we think we were hot stuff.
 Sssss.

 Mrs. Weddell told us to start writing inside the dark red vertical line on the left side of the sheet, which was 1” from the edge, and to stop writing at the paler red vertical line on the right side, which was 1” from that edge.
 Within those red lines were 25 horizontal blue lines we could fill up with all the fun we’d had over the summer.